apache/datasketches-memory/README.md

 ## Build Instructions
 __NOTE:__ This component accesses resource files for testing.
 As a result, the directory elements of the full absolute path of the target installation directory must qualify as Java identifiers.
 In other words, the directory elements must not have any space characters (or non-Java identifier characters) in any of the path elements.
 This is required by the Oracle Java Specification in order to ensure location-independent access to resources: [See Oracle Location-Independent Access to Resources](https://docs.oracle.com/javase/8/docs/technotes/guides/lang/resources.html)

+__IMPORTANT:__ This project is structured as a maven multi-module project.
+Building this project might affect plugins that require early dependency resolution, such as the javadoc and eclipse plugins.
+The build instructions below have been modified to use the `process-classes` phase (instead of `compile`) for these use cases.
+For more information, see [this Maven Reactor issue](https://issues.apache.org/jira/browse/MNG-3283).

 ### JDK versions required to compile
 This DataSketches component is pure Java and requires the following JDKs to compile:
 - JDK8/Hotspot